-Iain Banks' Wasp Factory now an opera
+Iain Banks' The Wasp Factory is now an opera

 The Wasp Factory by Ben Frost (composer/director) and David Poutney (librettist)